Vendor Neutral vs Vendor Certifications

 The focus of BTEC qualifications is to prove professional competence in the workplace and having been designed by the sector skills council specifically for this purpose BTEC’s can offer an excellent starting point for those looking to land their first IT role, or accredit skills they are currently using within the workplace.

 BTEC’s are awarded on a portfolio of evidence which is assembled whilst working through the course.
 This can be in the form of assignment, or video based evidence.
+No Exams are required.

 BTEC ICT Specialist qualifications can be customised from 60 different units to suit those who may wish to focus on different subjects such as general IT support, IT security or networking.
-Unlike CompTIA certification BTEC qualifications are valid for life.

 Level 2 (Entry Level)